 Students and users must complete UVA's User Agreement for UVA Shop, Studio, & Makerspace before using equipment or tools with a Hazard Category Level (HCL) greater than 1 (one).
 In addition, students and users must meet any additional responsibilities, assigned by faculty or staff who oversee the instructional environment.

-Office of Environmental Health & Safety (EHS)
+Environmental Health & Safety (EHS)

 EHS assists faculty and staff to achieve compliance with University, local, state and federal policies and regulations.
 We monitor University compliance through periodic inspections, consultations, program development and education.
 EHS staff stay abreast of emergent safety and regulatory issues through professional development and networking with other institutions; and information is readily shared with the Maker Grounds community.